Pre-derivation of the password

 cd frontend

-npm install scrypt-js
+npm install scrypt-js buffer

-Then in the file frontend/utils/index.js
+Then in the file frontend/utils/index.ts

 :